holman57/C-Examples/README.md

 concurrencpp, the C++ concurrency library
 - concurrencpp is a tasking library for C++ allowing developers to write highly concurrent applications easily and safely by using tasks, executors and coroutines. https://github.com/David-Haim/concurrencpp

+Choosing Java instead of C++ for low-latency systems
+- When it comes to developing low latency software systems, the received wisdom is that you would be crazy to use anything but C++ because anything else has too high a latency. https://stackoverflow.blog/2021/02/22/choosing-java-instead-of-c-for-low-latency-systems/

 ---

 How Does a C Debugger Work?
 (GDB Ptrace/x86 example)